rktfoss/zBoot/README.md

 # zBoot - 0.015% complete

- **About**
+ **about**

-**'zBoot'** short for 'Zig Boot' is a proposed Unix Boot Control System written in Zig, designed to be **fast, secure, and flexible** without forcing trade-offs between functionality, security and reliability.
-While existing bootmanager/loaders like GRUB and systemd-boot serve their purpose, what they lack is an easy to use implimentations of modern security features, hardware-aware system prep, and seamless integration with encrypted systems that we aim to provide in zBoot.
-While rEFInd & u-boot do a great job where the others fail, zBoot is aiming at taking the booting experience to a whole new level.
+**'zBoot'** short for **'Zig Boot'** is a proposed Unix Boot Control System written in Zig, designed to be **fast, secure, and flexible** without forcing trade-offs between functionality, security and reliability.
+While existing bootmanager/loaders like GRUB and systemd-boot serve their purpose, what they lack is an easy to use implimentations of modern security features, hardware-aware system prep, and seamless integration with encrypted systems that we aim to provide in **zBoot.** While rEFInd & u-boot do a great job where the others fail, **zBoot** is aiming at taking the booting experience to a whole new level.

-zBoot aims to provide a **better default experience** by:
+**zBoot** aims to provide a **better default experience** by:
 - **A live environment to fall back into** In the event of a crash, you'll have a full access to all files & a network connection to search and replace corrupted files via **ghostty**.
 - **Detecting hardware** providing a complete system map & preloaded drivers to the operating systems in a 'well documented' easy to follow flow.
 - **Guided user experience** Providing kernel selection, Linux &/or BSD, Guided best practice in file creation, manipulation, security & maintenance along with desktop settings-long term, could improve the entire UNIX-Like experience for coders, sysadmin & users alike.